Suha4321/lending_club/README.md

 The dataset is then read into the spark clusters installed in a standalone mode on EC2 instances.For the purposes of the exercise, only the master node is used.

-Some of the reference data like versionid ( for each batch run) and unique id for loan was intended to be pulled from postgres for each batch run.
+Some of the reference data like versionid (for each batch run) and unique ids for th loans were intended to be pulled from postgres for each batch run.

 In order to illustrate a clear thinking process, we will be working with the following columns in the dataset -
 * Loan id - This column is not given in the dataset.
 This is necessary to build a database schema.
 We will add this during out spark job
 * Loan issue date - This is necessary for the timeline based insight.
-Also as this is marks the start of the loan process, it is considered as a required column
+Also, as this marks the start of the loan process, it is considered as a required column
 * Grade - Most of the time, the interest rates are dependent on the FICO score of the applicant.
-In the lending club data, grade is an ordinal categorical binning for this purposes.
-Using this column, we will illustrate how to handle such data and make usable for the data scientists
+In the lending club data, grade is an ordinal categorical binning for this purpose.
+Using this column, we will illustrate how to handle such data and hence can be easily used by data scientist
 * Loan amount - This is the core characteristic of the loan.
 This is a continuous variable
 * Purpose - What is the purpose of the loan.
-This is again a categorical nominal variable.
+This again is a categorical nominal variable.
 * State - There are close to 50 states and this is a categorical nominal variable.
 Using this we will illustrate how to handle variable with many categories ( say 50+)
 * Dti - this is one of the columns representing risk of the borrower.
 * Total payment